 - Set, to directly set the filenames to a specific value

-  File Attributes like date-created, ID3 and EXIF data can be added to the filename as well.
+File Attributes like date-created, ID3 and EXIF data can be added to the filename or path as well.

 Dates can be formatted exactly the way you want it by either selecting one of the pre-set formats or to specify your own.

 For images containging EXIF GPS coordinates the Latitude and Longitude coordinates can be used to look-up

 For a complete list of supported File Attributes, see the changelog.